Visit our new recruiting website for information about becoming a Maine State Trooper

 - Violent Crimes Task Force

-Any question regarding salary and benefits may be directed to Dottie Perry at the Security and Employment Service Center at 207-623-6739.Find out about becoming a Maine State Trooper
+Any questions regarding salary and benefits may be directed to the Employment Service Center at (207) 623-6700.